breeezzz/local-bitcoins-api/README.md

 ##OKPay Listener

+The `listener.php` waits for a message from OKPay, checks it is a valid message from  OKPay and passes it on to `listener.py`.

-The `listener.py` module implements OKPay's instant payment notification (IPN) system.
-In essence this sets up a URL which waits for a message from OKPay, checks it is a valid message and that it applies to a real transaction, and then invokes the `release_escrow` function from `lb_api`.
+The `listener.py` module implements OKPay's instant payment notification (IPN) system, checking a message applies to a real transaction that hasn't already been dealt with, and then invokes the `release_escrow` function from `lb_api`.

 _Currently this module should be seen as incomplete as it does not check that the price and quantity match those in the corresponding escrow._